 In 2014 Blumenthal Lansing Co. acquired JHB Button brand and continues to supply their most popular styles of unique buttons.
 JHB began with a request from a friend to Mrs. Jean H. Barr, founder (1920-2008).
 Mrs. Barr was preparing to leave on a European buying trip for her family business and was asked to find a specific style of sweater button.
 She fulfilled that request and began her company in the basement of her Denver home.
 In 1974, the company, which had outgrown the original basement plus three rental locations, moved into the JHB Imports building, located at 1955 South Quince Street in Denver, Colorado.
 It resided there until 2014 when Blumenthal Lansing Company acquired their brand and website Buttons.com.
 November 4, 2015 we launched the NEW Buttons.com and have incorporated JHB into our many lines of button products.

-In 2016 Blumenthal Lansing Co. was acquired by CSS Industries, Inc which owns many other craft and gift companies.
-We look to the future to collaborate with them and bring you pin-worthy inspiration and craft projects!
+In 2016 Blumenthal Lansing Co. was acquired by CSS Industries, Inc. In 2020 CSS Industries, Inc. was acquired by IG Design Group.
+We look to the future to collaborate and bring you pin-worthy inspiration and craft projects!